These perfectly soft, chewy gluten-free peanut butter cookies are downright irresistible!

 overhead shot of all the cookies on marble background with gray napkin and glass of milk

-They’re soft, chewy with crisp edges and everything a good cookie should be!
+These truly are the BEST peanut butter cookies ever.
+They’re soft and chewy with crisp edges and a classic cross-hatch pattern — everything a classic peanut butter cookie should be!

 Ingredients You’ll Need